 - Just before moving out, her best (and only friend) had a stroke and was in the hospital in a coma for most of nine weeks, suffered a series of strokes while in the hospital and died, at 25 years of age, in September.

 - Over the summer, as she tried to adjust to a new way of life, without friends, in a big city, she we had some worrisome times while she out at night without us knowing. developed an addiction to scratch tickets, and spent most of her money every week buying scratch tickets.
 One night she thought someone was following her, so she ran back to the store and the staff called the police.

 - She also spent a lot of her time on an on-line computer game.
 She experienced some “bullying” from some players, as she doesn’t always understand the nuances of rules and doing things when helping other players she shouldn’t have been doing.

 - One of our cats (which we had for ten years) died.

 - She fell down the stairs on her birthday and fractured her ankle – so spent the next four weeks in a cast.

-Add to this, the Crone had two cataract surgeries, so at two different points over the summer, the maiden was asked to take on a few more duties around the house since the Crone was not allowed to bend or lift for a couple of weeks each surgery, and I started a new job so was not available 24/7.
+- Her grandmother had two cataract surgeries, so at two different points over the summer, the maiden was asked to take on a few more duties around the house and I started a new job so was not available 24/7.